cjdelisle/cjdns/doc/configure.md

         },
 ````

+- `dnsSeeds`: If specified, cjdns will run a DNS TXT record lookup on these domains to get peers and an snode.
+If unspecified, peers must be added manually.
+- `publicPeer`
+  - `id`: If specified, cjdns will create a "public" AuthorizedPassword, probe its peers to get
+     its public IP address, and report that address and the password to the supernode.
+  - `ipv4`: If specified and if `id` is specified, this will override the detected IPv4.
+  - `ipv6`: If specified and if `id` is specified, this will override the detected IPv6.
+- `supernodes`: If specified this will force a certain supernode, otherwise it's learned from the DNS seed or your peers.
+- `interface`
   - `type`: This specifies the type of interface cjdns should use to connect to the network.
 Only TUNInterface is supported at the moment.
   - `tunDevice`: This specifies which TUN device cjdns should use to connect to the network.
 Most users do not need this.

 IP Tunneling
 ------------